Russian “hypersonic” missiles against Ukraine… What are they? Has the course of the war changed?

 An analysis published by the American National Interest magazine warns of the consequences of the Chinese position on Western sanctions imposed on Russia.

 The analysis indicates the danger of Saudi Arabia’s move to consider accepting the yuan instead of the dollar for Chinese oil sales.
-This “may constitute the biggest blow to the petrodollar in recent memory, which could mean the end of three decades of American financial dominance.”
+This “may constitute the biggest blow to the petrodollar in recent memory, which might mean the end of three decades of American financial dominance.”

 Riyadh has hinted that it wants stronger ties with Beijing by inviting Chinese President Xi Jinping to visit it this year

-He asserts that the unprecedented sanctions regime imposed by Washington – and its threats to punish governments seen as helping Russia – could “stimulate the partial division of the world into two economic blocs”, which is an important and dangerous development that will eventually “weak” West while encouraging rivals.
+He asserts that the unprecedented sanctions regime imposed by Washington – and its threats to punish governments seen as helping Russia – might “stimulate the partial division of the world into two economic blocs”, which is an important and dangerous development that will eventually “weak” West while encouraging rivals.

 The Russian and Chinese presidents met less than a month before the invasion of Ukraine